 Additional information may be obtained from the program’s website: http://www.miramarfiretechnology.com

-Program options in the Fire Protection Technology department include Certificates of Achievement and Associate Degrees in Fire Protection, Fire Prevention, and Open Water Lifeguard Professional.
-The students are required to complete 33.5 units of fire protection technology courses for the Associate Degree.
-Fire Protection Technology 100A, 101,102,103, 104, 105, 107, 109, 110 and EMGM 105 are core courses for the certificate or degree program.
-It is highly recommended that pre-employment students concentrate on taking 100 level courses.
-Students planning to complete the California State Board of Fire Services Certification for Fire Officer should take the following courses: Fire Protection Technology 200A, 200B, 200C, 201, 202A, 202B, 203A, 204A, 204B, 381F and EMGM 105.
+Program options in the Fire Protection Technology department include Certificates of Achievement and Associate Degrees in Fire Protection, Fire Prevention, Company Officer and Open Water Lifeguard Professional.
+The students are required to complete 33.5 units of fire protection technology courses for the Associate Degree. .
+It is highly recommended that pre-employment students concentrate on the Entry Level Firefighter courses.

 Student Learning Outcomes